dotnet/csharpstandard/standard/variables.md

 - Neither a `ref` parameter, nor a `ref` local, nor a parameter or local of a `ref struct` type shall be captured by lambda expression or local function.
 - Neither a `ref` parameter nor a parameter of a `ref struct` type shall be an argument for an iterator method or an `async` method.
-- Neither a `ref` local, nor a local of a `ref struct` type shall be in scope at the point of a `yield return` statement or an `await` expression.
+- Neither a `ref` local, nor a local of a `ref struct` type shall be in context at the point of a `yield return` statement or an `await` expression.
-- For a ref reassignment `ref e1 = ref e2`, the ref-safe-scope of `e2` must be at least as wide a scope as the *ref-safe-scope* of `e1`.
+- For a ref reassignment `ref e1 = ref e2`, the ref-safe-context of `e2` must be at least as wide a context as the *ref-safe-context* of `e1`.
-- For a ref return statement `return ref e1`, the ref-safe-scope of `e1` must be the caller-scope.
+- For a ref return statement `return ref e1`, the ref-safe-context of `e1` must be the caller-context.
 In other words, `e1` must be ref-safe-to-return.